 You will not budge on your hacking of special education budgets, leaving teachers in these classrooms everywhere working twice as hard as they already do in order to ensure student safety.
 Several teachers have openly invited both of you on social media—anyone from your government, really—to come to an actually publicly-funded classroom and see what really happens.
 Where have you gone?
 For-profit daycares and private schools.

-Many of us have children of our own, some with learning challenges and some in need of special education supports which might be threatened because of your vicious cuts.
-We also have students who have significant financial struggles which means that these students could have problems accessing the technology required by your proposed cuts.
-We have students who have significant learning or behavioral challenges who need the special education support that you're wanting to take away.
+Many of us have children of our own, some with learning challenges and some in need of special education support, which might be threatened because of your vicious cuts.
+We also have students who have significant financial struggles, which means that these students could have problems accessing the technology required by your proposed cuts.
+We have students who have significant learning or behavioral challenges and need the special education support that you're wanting to take away.

 It's important to note that no one has said cuts aren't necessary.
 Ontario is hugely in debt, and we all understand that.
 However, a poorly-educated populace results in an increased reliance on social services that might be in short supply.
 How is that going to drive Ontario's economy into something fruitful and productive?

 However, there are other places to make cuts.
 Look at the Education Quality and Accountability Office (EQAO), whose responsibility is to administer the tests that stress out countless students in Grades 3, 6, and 9, in addition to the Ontario Secondary Schools Literacy Test.
 This department is worth millions, and serves no proper purpose other than to cause educators to teach towards a test, which leads students to prepare for weeks for information that they will probably do a "brain dump" of the second the test is done.
 There has been no real benefit shown to these tests, and yet, you insist on keeping them.
 Why?